History of Keira Knightley in Timeline

 Loading Video...

-In 2018, Keira Knightley starred as the titular French author in the biographical drama "Colette".
-Also in 2018, she was appointed Officer of the Order of the British Empire (OBE) for services to drama and charity.
+In 2018, Keira Knightley starred in the biographical drama "Colette" as the titular French author.
+The film was critically successful, and Knightley's performance received acclaim.
+In the same year, Knightley was appointed Officer of the Order of the British Empire (OBE) for services to drama and charity.

 Loading Video...

-In 2018, Keira Knightley was appointed an Officer of the Order of the British Empire (OBE) at Buckingham Palace for her services to drama and charity.
+In 2018, Keira Knightley was appointed an Officer of the Order of the British Empire (OBE) at Buckingham Palace.
+This honor was given in recognition of her contributions to drama and her charitable work.

 January 2019: Premiere of Official Secrets at Sundance Film Festival

-On January 28, 2019, "Official Secrets", starring Keira Knightley as Katharine Gun, premiered at the Sundance Film Festival and received positive reviews.
+On January 28, 2019, "Official Secrets", starring Keira Knightley as whistleblower Katharine Gun, premiered at the Sundance Film Festival to positive reviews.
+The film depicts the events surrounding the Iraq War and government accountability.

 Loading Video...

-In 2019, Keira Knightley and James Righton had their second daughter.
+In 2019, Keira Knightley and James Righton welcomed their second daughter.

 Loading Video...